 Today, with produce shipped to the supermarket from distant warm-weather locales, the necessity of keeping a readily available food supply close at hand has declined.
 The availability of food in any weather, from almost anywhere in the world, is a given, with no extra planning required.

 That also means that our food supply is no longer in our own hands; nor is it in the hands of the farmer down the road.
 Growing a garden, or even buying from a local farm, is no longer a necessity.
 But it is a luxury that should be treasured.
 Ray Eisele, who, with his wife Dana, runs DanaRay farm in Branchville notes that many of his customers now "have an accent.
 They remember what food is supposed to taste like."

-According to Tara Bowers, the co-coordinator of the non-profit Foodshed Alliance, based in Blairstown, food travels an average of 1300 miles to get to our tables.
+According to the non-profit Foodshed Alliance, based in Blairstown, food travels an average of 1300 miles to get to our tables.
 Yet, the farmer down the road may have the same type of produce available in-season, just-picked and at the peak of freshness.
 Besides helping to keep the Garden State green and keeping local food dollars in the community, "seasonal eating" and has added health benefits, as many foods begin to loose nutrients as soon as they are harvested.
 And supermarket produce is usually bred for shelf-life, not palatability.